leey611/s25cc-python/week6-pygame/oop.md

 # What is Object-Oriented Programming (OOP)?
 OOP is a programming style that enables you to organize your code and reuse it with `class` and `objects`.

+## Why Object-Oriented Programming (OOP)?
+So far we have been controlling the main character's behaviors using different functions, such as `yellow_handle_movement()` and `handle_bullets()`.
+This works well when we are controlling one thing, but what if we want to create multiple enemies in the game?
+It doesn't make sense to create functions to handle each enemy.

+Therefore, we need a way to create multiple objects that represent our enemies, and to be able to control each enemy object in an organized, readable style.

 ## Classes
 [reference](https://www.w3schools.com/python/python_classes.asp)